AnkitKhettry/bootcamp_analytics/README.md

 3. Run SessionCount.main

 Exercise 2:
-Create a new feature branch on your local system, and implement a spark streaming application which would find the number of
+Create a new feature branch on your local system, and implement a spark streaming application which would find the most popular brand in the last 5 seconds.